linaro-marketing/linaro-jekyll-theme/_posts/2020-03-23-getting-started-with-the-jumbo-jekyll copy 5.md

 mapping as it is prone to go wrong when an external gpiochip like GPIO expander got probed before the SoC's internal gpiochip.

-To understand this scenario, let's consider the below MRAA GPIO pin mapping for
+To understand this scenario let's consider the below MRAA GPIO pin mapping for
 Dragonboard410c:

 ```c